+Top 20 SEO requirements for scoping your eCommerce platform.
 Having spent the last 6 years Client side as Head of eCommerce and agency side managing digital marketing teams, one constant has been confusion in new platform builds over what a “search engine friendly” website actually is. eCommerce solution providers advertise optimised platforms and Clients demand search engine friendly sites; do both mean the same thing?
-Rarely.

-The first edition of my Internet Marketing: Strategy, Planning and Implementation book from 2000 included a popular template for creating what we then called an Internet Marketing Plan.
+The Social Media Cheat Sheet.
+Digital marketing strategy and planning Word template > Smart In.
+The first edition of my book Internet Marketing: Strategy, Planning and Implementation from 2001 included a popular template for creating what we then called an Internet Marketing Plan.